tgodfrey0/turtlebot3_custom_image/README.md

 - The Pi Camera is enabled in the `/boot/firmware/` configuration file
   - This only runs if the file `/home/robot/.setup_camera` is present.

+If you want to automatically launch the TurtleBot3 bringup package, enable the `bringup.service` service.

 ### **_After booting the first time, the system must be restarted for several changes to take effect_**